steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 ##### Concurrency requirements

-* The core operation of `rename()` -moving one entry in the filesystem to another MUST be atomic -some applications rely on this as a way to co-ordinate access to data.
+* The core operation of `rename()`&mdash;moving one entry in the filesystem to another&mdash;MUST be atomic.
+Some applications rely on this as a way to coordinate access to data.

-* Some FileSystem implementations perform checks on the destination filesystem before and after the rename -the `ChecksumFileSystem` used to provide checksummed access to local data is an example of this.
+* Some FileSystem implementations perform checks on the destination FileSystem before and after the rename.
+One example of this is `ChecksumFileSystem`, which provides checksummed access to local data.
 The entire sequence MAY NOT be atomic.

 ##### Implementation Notes

-** Files open for reading, writing or appending**
+**Files open for reading, writing or appending**

 The behavior of `rename()` on an open file is unspecified: whether it is allowed, what happens to later attempts to read from or write to the open stream

-** Renaming a directory onto itself
+**Renaming a directory onto itself**

-* The return code of renaming a directory onto itself is unspecified.
+The return code of renaming a directory onto itself is unspecified.

-**Destination exists and is a file:**
+**Destination exists and is a file**

 Renaming a file atop an existing file is specified as failing, raising an exception.

-* Local Filesystem : the rename succeeds; the destination file is replaced by the source file.
+* Local FileSystem : the rename succeeds; the destination file is replaced by the source file.

 * HDFS : The rename fails, no exception is raised.
-Instead the the method call simply returns false.
+Instead the method call simply returns false.

-**missing source file:**
+**Missing source file**

 If the source file `src` does not exist,  `FileNotFoundException` should be raised.